javiberd/matrix-c/README.md

 # matrix-c
-A library in C for Matrixes
+A library in C for Matrices.
+It provides three main operations:
+- Addition
+- Subtraction
+- Multiplication